Would you like to display a WordPress post only if it has a specific custom field?

 If you want to make sure that the ‘color’ field has a ‘blue’ value, then your query code will look like this:

 $the_query = new WP_Query( array( 'meta_key' => 'color', 'meta_value' => 'blue' ) );

 You can learn about additional parameters you can use in your query on the WordPress WP_Query code reference page.

 We hope this tutorial helped you learn how to display a WordPress post only if it has a specific custom field.
-You may also want to learn how to add web push notifications to your site, or check out our list of the best social media plugins for WordPress.
+You may also want to see our complete WordPress SEO guide or check out our list of the best WordPress plugins to grow your website.